Japanese Diet: Benefits, Food List & How to Start

 • Fish and seafood: tilapia, sea bass, sardines, shrimp, squid, octopus

-• Soy and derivatives: tofu, miso, natto, edamame
+• Soy and soy derivatives: tofu, miso, natto, edamame

 • Grains: rice, soba noodles

-• Fruits: papaya, tangerine, orange, kiwi, pineapple, banana
+• Fruits: papaya, tangerines, oranges, kiwi, pineapple, bananas

-• Vegetables: spinach, cabbage, bok choy, radish, pickled vegetables, peppers, tomatoes, bean sprouts, eggplant
+• Vegetables: spinach, cabbage, bok choy, radishes, pickled vegetables, peppers, tomatoes, bean sprouts, eggplant

 • Seaweed: wakame, nori, kombu

-• Beverages: water, green tea, matcha, black tea
+• Beverages: water, green tea, matcha tea, black tea

 Foods to avoid

-Foods that should be eliminated or eaten in moderation include:
+Foods that should be avoided or consumed in moderation include:

 • Dairy products: milk, yogurt, butter, cheese